-- FTP, SFTP, and mount upload for XML and Cobol formats FTP/SFTP/Mount-based format import were the original modes for XML and Cobol files, since then, Delphix has added the ability to upload a format file, which is far simpler to set up.
-After the introduction of "upload", we've seen a dramatic shift away from the legacy import modes in favor of the simplicity of "upload". - Row Type Feature Originally geared for limiting masking to subsets of rows within a column, this feature was seldomly used.
-Its functionality, if desired, can still be replicated via the Custom SQL feature. - Redundant Settings for 'Edit Table' under Rule Sets Table Suffix, Add Column, Join Table, and List These settings are redundant and can be replicated with the Custom SQL setting. - 'HAVING' clause from Masking API Deprecating due to low use.
+• FTP, SFTP, and Mount Upload for XML and Cobol Formats

+FTP/SFTP/Mount-based format import were the original modes for XML and Cobol files, since then, Delphix has added the ability to upload a format file, which is simpler to set up.
+After the introduction of "upload", there has been a dramatic shift away from the legacy import modes in favor of the simplicity of "upload".

+Row Type Feature

+Originally geared for limiting masking to subsets of rows within a column, this feature was seldom used.
+The functionality, if desired, can still be replicated via the Custom SQL feature.

+· Redundant Settings for 'Edit Table' under Rule Sets

+Table Suffix, Add Column, Join Table, and List - These settings are redundant and can be replicated with the Custom SQL setting.

+'HAVING' clause from Masking API

+Deprecating due to low use.
 This feature, if desired, can be replicated with Custom SQL.